-Tractor trailer catches on fire early Tuesday morning, leaves I-12 east partially blocked
+Tractor trailer catches on fire early Tuesday morning, leaves I-12 east partially blocked for hours

 Latest Weather Blog

-Tractor trailer catches on fire early Tuesday morning, leaves I-12 east partially blocked
+Tractor trailer catches on fire early Tuesday morning, leaves I-12 east partially blocked for hours

 BATON ROUGE - I-12 eastbound at O'Neal Lane was partially closed due to a large vehicle fire Tuesday morning.